MayJuun/mayjuun-website/content/blog/2-get-fluttered-mvcs.md

 {{< youtube nE3faNn9aNU >}}

-Finally, I plan to periodically update this architecture page so the Slack invite remains active (since Slack links now expire after 30 days)...but if I miss it, let me know in a comment on one of my YouTube videos.
-I’ll respond to your comment when the invite link is reactivated.
+--Finally, I plan to periodically update this architecture page so the Slack invite remains active (since Slack links now expire after 30 days)...but if I miss it, let me know in a comment on one of my YouTube videos.
+I’ll respond to your comment when the invite link is reactivated.-- Link updated so that it should no longer expire.

 ### MVC+S: Architecture